2020 Ohio State Buckeyes football team

 Ohio State began the season ranked second in the preseason AP Poll.
 In the regular season, the team secured victories against ranked opponents Penn State and Indiana, but had games canceled, due to COVID-19 outbreaks, against Maryland, Illinois and Michigan.
 Big Ten Conference rules established before the season specified that teams would need to complete at least six conference games in order to be eligible for the conference championship game.
 After Ohio State's game against Michigan was canceled, and Ohio State having only completed five games, the conference voted to change these rules and allow the undefeated Ohio State team to represent the East Division.
 The conference cited the fact that Ohio State would have won the division with either a win or loss against Michigan.
 In the conference title game, Ohio State defeated West Division champion Northwestern, 22–10, winning their fourth consecutive Big Ten title.
 In the final College Football Playoff rankings of the season, Ohio State was ranked third, earning them a place in the national semi-final game to be played at the Sugar Bowl against second-seeded Clemson.
 In that game, a rematch of the previous season's semifinal, Ohio State won by a score of 49–28.
 The team advanced to the CFP National Championship against top-seeded Alabama, who had advanced by winning the Rose Bowl.
 The Buckeyes lost, 52–24.
+This would be Ohio State's last appearance in the Big Ten Championship Game until 2025.